destinmoulton/cagen/README.md

 ### What is WolfCage?
 ***
 WolfCage is a Wolfram Cellular Automata Generator.
-WolfCage generates any of the 256 cellular automata developed by Stephen Wolfram. n his book "A New Kind of Science" [ANKOS].
-In the book, Stephen uses a set of simple binary rules to generate the next row, or "cells" within a matrix.
+WolfCage generates any of the 256 cellular automata developed by Stephen Wolfram and presented in his book "A New Kind of Science" [ANKOS].
+In the book, Stephen uses a set of simple binary rules to generate the next row, or "cells" within a 2-dimensional matrix.

 WolfCage is written in CoffeeScript.
 Transpiled to javascript, the application should run in any modern browser.